xcore/sw_motor_control/doc/sw-guide/pwm.rst

 Firstly three legs of the inverter drive are configured to be attached to the clock block and have an initial output of 0.
 This is deemed to be a safe start-up configuration as all drives are switched off.

-Then, in the loop, the `inverted' ports are configured to output the inverse or complementary of the data that is put into the buffers.
+Then, in the loop, the *inverted* ports are configured to output the inverse or complementary of the data that is put into the buffers.
 This means that only a single data set need be maintained and removes the need for inverting the data using the instruction set as this is done by the port logic.

 Following the loop that sets up the individual PWM channels is the configuration for the ADC triggering port.
 This is an input port that is attached to the same clock block as the PWM output ports.
 An input port that overlaps other in use ports (as described in the usage section above) will not affect their operation.
 The dummy port is just used for timing synchronisation when signalling the ADC.